Privacy Policy

 Storage of information

-Lifeline has systems and procedures in place to protect your information from misuse and loss, unauthorised access, modification, or disclosure.
-Your information is stored securely in an approved data centre and is accessed only by staff and volunteers providing services to you, or by senior staff in the course of carrying out service quality reviews and audits.
-Our staff and volunteers all sign confidentiality agreements when they join us, and there are systems and policies in place to prevent them from sharing data inappropriately.
+PSN has systems and procedures in place to protect your information from misuse and loss, unauthorised access, modification, or disclosure.
+Your information is stored securely in an approved data centre and is accessed only by staff, students and volunteers providing services to you, or by senior staff in the course of carrying out service quality reviews and audits.
+Our staff, students and volunteers all sign confidentiality agreements when they join us, and there are systems and policies in place to prevent them from sharing data inappropriately.

 If you want to see a copy of your information